Latin liturgical rites: Gallic Rite

-The Gallican Rite is a retrospective term applied to the sum of the local variants, on similar lines to that designated elsewhere as the Celtic Rite (above) and the Mozarabic Rite, which faded from use in France by the end of the first millennium.
+The Gallic Rite is a retrospective term applied to the sum of the local variants, on similar lines to that designated elsewhere as the Celtic Rite (above) and the Mozarabic Rite, which faded from use in France by the end of the first millennium.
 It should not be confused with the so-called Neo-Gallican liturgical books published in various French dioceses after the Council of Trent, which had little or nothing to do with it.

 Regional Latin rites or uses

 Several local rites of limited scope existed during the Middle Ages and down to the Council of Trent, but are now defunct.
 More properly these are uses or variants of the Roman Rite, most with Gallican elements, a few with Eastern liturgical and traditional elements.